yonkov/Simple-Tour-Guide/readme.txt

 Deffinitely!
 I will add new features on the go, just let me know what you need and I will consider it in a next plugin release.

 == Changelog ==
+= 1.0.1 =
+* Refactor and optimize decrement count steps function.
+Hide the tour afrer the user finishes or dismisses it

 = 1.0.0 =
 * First publicly available version of the plugin.

 == Upgrade Notice ==
+= 1.0.1 =
+* Refactor and optimize decrement count steps function.

 = 1.0.0 =
 Initial release.